axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

 ## Joining the Axelar testnet

-Follow the instructions in [Setup](/setup.md) to make sure your node is up to date, and you received some test coins to your validator account.
+Follow the instructions in [Setup](/setup.md) to make sure your node is up to date, and you received some test coins to your account.

-## Connect to the Cosmos Hub testnet
+## Connect to the Cosmoshub testnet
-You can skip this section if you already setup in exercise 3

 ### Setup gaia cli